 As with oil markets, major federal intervention began in the 1930s.
 Most coal companies were in favor of the Roosevelt administration’s National Industrial Recovery Act, which substituted a producer cartel structure for market competition.
 After the Supreme Court ruled NIRA unconstitutional, industry leaders and politicians from coal states looked for a substitute.

 The substitute was the Guffey Coal Act of 1935, which imposed price controls and various labor regulations on the industry.
-The effect was to limit competition and to favor high-cost Appalachian coal at the expense of other lower-cost coal sources.
-The Supreme Court struck down the Act in 1936, but a second Guffey Act that included price controls was passed 1937.
+The effect was to limit competition and to favor high-cost Appalachian coal at the expense of lower-cost coal sources.
+The Supreme Court struck down the Act in 1936, but a second Guffey Act that included price controls was passed in 1937.

-Another competitive threat to the large, high-cost mines in Appalachia were western surface mines.
+Another competitive threat to the large high-cost mines in Appalachia was western surface mines.
 Surface mining began to grow rapidly in the mid-1960s.
-The struggle to enact federal regulation of surface mines began with the introduction of a bill from President Lyndon Johnson in 1968, and ended with the passage of the Surface Mining Control and Reclamation Act of 1977.
+The struggle to enact federal regulation of surface mines began with the introduction of a bill by President Lyndon Johnson in 1968, and ended with the passage of the Surface Mining Control and Reclamation Act of 1977.
 In between, President Gerald Ford vetoed bills in 1974 and 1975.
-The Appalachia mine operators and unions favored federal restrictions, while surface mine owners resisted them.
+The Appalachian mine operators and unions favored federal restrictions, while surface mine owners resisted them.
 By 1977, however, the unions had organized numerous surface operations, and resistance to surface mining regulation crumbled.
 The passage of the 1977 Act and the new source performance standards in the Clean Air Act Amendments of 1977 decreased both the productivity and pollution advantages held by western coal.

-In sum, coal's policy history has reflected a series of struggles between high-cost producers and lower-cost substitutes.
+Coal’s policy history has reflected a series of struggles between high-cost producers and lower-cost substitutes.
 From the 1930s until 1970, the coal industry was plagued with chronic excess capacity, but disinvestment was slow because of the reluctance of marginal workers and operators to migrate from Appalachia.
 The struggle over safety legislation was partly a manifestation of the battle between segments of the industry over excess capacity.

 Natural Gas Market Policies

-1 A more detailed history can be found in Peter M. VanDoren, Politics, Markets, and Congressional Policy Choices (Ann Arbor: University of Michigan Press, 1991).
+1 A more detailed history can be found in Peter M. Van Doren, Politics, Markets, and Congressional Policy Choices (Ann Arbor: University of Michigan Press, 1991).

-3 Salvatore Lazzari, “The Windfall Profit Tax on Crude Oil: Overview of the Issues,” Report 90-442E, Congressional Research Service, September 12, 1990, p.
+2 Salvatore Lazzari, “The Windfall Profit Tax on Crude Oil: Overview of the Issues,” Report 90-442E, Congressional Research Service, September 12, 1990, p.
 7.